YPT has led tours to Pakistan since 2016, and at present, we run 4 tours per year there.

-Generally speaking we don’t advertise our itineraries to Pakistan (or Afghanistan), and they are only open to return Pioneers – people who have been on one of our tours before.
+Generally speaking, we don’t advertise our itineraries to Pakistan (or Afghanistan), and they are only open to returning Pioneers – people who have been on one of our tours before.
 You can get details of the itinerary and prices by getting in touch!

 The one exception is the Karakoram Highway Tour from Lahore in Pakistan to Kashgar in China, a tour along one of the most iconic roads in a truly beautiful part of the world, and here’s why you should go!

 But Pakistan tours will generally take in the following sites:

 - The Greco-Buddhist remains at Taxila

 - The Badshahi Mosque, (in)famous alleyway bone-setters and street dentists, a truck-painting yard, the Pakistani-Indian border zone and flag ceremony, and a Sufi Mystics night in Lahore